baizmandesign/tribe-ext-tickets-additional-fields/README.md

+# Event Tickets Extension: Additional Fields

+This is a customized version of the [official extension](https://github.com/mt-support/tribe-ext-tickets-additional-fields).
+It adds support for radio buttons.

 ## What and Why?

 This is an extension to add additional fields for Tickets and RSVPs.
 Event Tickets and Event Tickets Plus are required.